bknopp71/CS5621_HW2/README.md

 - *Miargyrite*
 - *Freibergite*

-The non-silver class is composed of approximately 70% hard negative images and 30% easy negative images to improve model robustness; hard negatives include visually similar minerals such as *galena, pyrite, hematite, graphite, stibnite, sphalerite, chalcopyrite, and molybdenite*, which help reduce false positives during classification.
+The non-silver class is composed of approximately 70% hard negative images and 30% easy negative images to improve model robustness.
+The images are identified using the following keywords:

 - *Galena*
 - *Pyrite*